Skip to main content

 • Generally well-tolerated - Neem leaf preparations used in traditional amounts have a long safety record, with no serious adverse events commonly reported in standard leaf extract supplementation.

-• May interact with blood-sugar medications - If you are taking diabetes medication (including insulin or metformin), monitor your blood sugar closely and consult your healthcare provider, as combined effects may lead to blood sugar dropping too low.
+• May interact with blood-sugar medications - Anyone taking diabetes medication (including insulin or metformin) should monitor their blood sugar closely and consult your healthcare provider, as clinical data indicate that combining neem with oral hypoglycaemic agents can produce additive blood-sugar-lowering effects.

 • Pregnancy and breastfeeding - NOT recommended during pregnancy or breastfeeding.
 Neem may have anti-fertility effects and safety data in these populations is insufficient.
 Avoid use entirely during these periods.